Unionist | Campaigner | Strategist

 Alex has held senior governance roles and sits on numerous boards and advisory councils.

-Alex is a former director of Greenpeace, and the ACT Council of Social Services.
-He is a member of the Work Safety Council, the Ministerial Advisory Council on Climate Change, the ACT Public Sector Workers Compensation Advisory Council and the Secure Local Jobs Advisory Council, among others.
+Alex is a former director of Greenpeace, the Wilderness Society, and the ACT Council of Social Services.
+He was a member of the Work Safety Council, the Ministerial Advisory Council on Climate Change, the ACT Public Sector Workers Compensation Advisory Council and the Secure Local Jobs Advisory Council, among others.

 Before taking up the leadership role at UnionsACT, Alex was the Campaigns Director for Environment Victoria, and before that national union services manager at Slater & Gordon.